equinor/chromebook/docs/privacy.md

 ### Cookies

 Open up for most used sites (at work), to allow for cookies.
-This to make sertain features to work, e.g. MS Teams.
+This to make certain features to work, e.g. MS Teams.
 ![image](images/cookies_settings.png)
 ![image](images/allow_cookies_setting.png)